StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 <li> How much diapycnal mixing is associated with mesoscale
 eddies?</li>

-<li> How much material transport is associated with coherent mesoscale
-eddies?
-Is that transport robust in the presence of submesoscale processes and gravity waves? </li>

 <li> How do mesoscale eddies vertically transport heat, carbon, and
 other tracers, and what model resolution is required to accurately represent this transport?  </li>

 <li> How do we accurately parameterize transport from mesoscale eddies
 for use in climate model simulations?
-Is an energetic framework effective for formulating closures? </li>
+Is an energetic framework effective for formulating closures?
+What about coarse-graining and methods used in physics associated with non-equilibrium thermodynamics and the renormalization group? </li>

 </ul>